 I. Acceptable performance in the EDUC 225L/521L teacher aiding practicum as assessed by the candidate’s cooperating teacher using the teacher aiding evaluation form

 J. Acceptable completion of a reflective assignment based on the EDUC 225L/521L observations

 K. A positive recommendation from the candidate’s major department (Recommendation form sent to advisor from Education Department)

 M. An affirmation of appropriate dispositions as indicated by the evaluations of the candidate’s practicum performance and a formal vote of the faculty in the Department of Education.

 Items A-J are generally completed by the beginning of the junior year.

 A. Completion of the WheTEP application

 B. The candidate’s affirmation of freedom from any disqualifying legal convictions and a signed statement indicating that he/she will inform the Department of Education of any subsequent convictions

-C. Submission to a fingerprint-based criminal background check required prior to student teaching
+C. Submission to a fingerprint-based criminal background check required prior to methods practicum and/or student teaching

 D. Submission to a TB test prior to student teaching if required by the school district to which the candidate is assigned.